Treasury secretary calls new Trump accounts ‘a backdoor’ way to privatize Social Security

 “Republicans’ ultimate goal is to privatize Social Security, and there isn’t a backdoor they won’t try to make Wall Street’s dream a reality,” Neal said in a statement.
 “For everyone else though, it’s yet another warning sign that they cannot be trusted to safeguard the program millions rely on and have paid into over a lifetime of work.”

+Later on Wednesday, Bessent posted on X that, “Trump Baby Accounts are an additive benefit for future generations, which will supplement the sanctity of Social Security’s guaranteed payments.”
+The White House also looked to clarify his comments Thursday, with press secretary Karoline Leavitt saying at a press briefing that the accounts “will help supplement, not substitute, Social Security.”

+“This is not an either-or question: our Administration is committed to protecting Social Security and to making sure seniors have more money,” Bessent wrote.

-Asked for comment on Bessent’s remarks, a Treasury Department spokesperson said that “Social Security is a critical safety net for Americans and always will be.”
+Asked for comment on Bessent’s remarks at the panel, a Treasury Department spokesperson said that “Social Security is a critical safety net for Americans and always will be.”

 “Trump Accounts are an additive government program that work in conjunction with Social Security to broaden and increase the savings and wealth of Americans,” the spokesperson said in a statement to CNN.